bohops/GhostBuild/README.md

 ----

 GhostBuild is a (POC) collection of simple MSBuild launchers for various [GhostPack](https://github.com/GhostPack) projects (authored by [@harmj0y](https://twitter.com/harmj0y)).
-Other .Net project launchers may be included later.
+Other .Net project have been added as well.

 As with other GhostPack projects, GhostBuild is licensed under the BSD 3-Clause license.

 ## Instructions

 *These launchers include compiled/compressed/encoded versions of GhostPack utilities.
 However, you should inspect and compile your own versions.*

 1) Compile the target GhostPack project with the desired .NET Framework version.
 2) Compress the .NET assembly with [Out-CompressedDll](https://github.com/PowerShellMafia/PowerSploit/blob/master/ScriptModification/Out-CompressedDll.ps1).